alanedwardes/Jenkins.UnrealEngine.Builder/README.md

 | firstPackage | - | String | Allow for an option to restart at a given package name (in case it dies during a run, etc) |
 | packageSubString | - | String | - |
 | addMap | - | String | Adds the specified map to the build (if no maps specified, the default is all) |

-:warning: If your Windows build agent is running as a service user, this will fail when trying to initialise the GPU.
-The Jenkins agent must be running interactively (e.g. started by a logged in user and visible on the desktop).

 ### Extracting Symbols